isomerpages/enterprisesg-sac/media/news-releases/_posts/2025-07-04-post-Launch of Accreditation Programme of Carbon Footprint of Product under VVB Scheme.md

 <br>&nbsp;Interested applicants will be assessed based on the following:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>ISO 17029 Conformity assessment — General principles and requirements
+<p>ISO/IEC 17029 Conformity assessment — General principles and requirements
 for validation and verification bodies</p>
 </li>
 <li>